 Sometimes your child's coach may seek you out to demonstrate something they want you to help your child practice at a midweek practice.
 If you have questions, please do keep them to your child's private lesson or ask before/after the club meet.

 Ice time is precious and we never want to cut into someone else's lesson time with things that could be dealt with off-ice.

 Safety matters.
 All club members are expected to abide by Rules of the Ice and be mindful of other skaters at all times.

 We split the club session by level purposefully - there are few things more scary than watching a five year old skate out infront of a high level skater entering a jump at speed from backwards crossovers!

 All skaters must leave the ice immediately at the end of their session.

 THE HOLIDAY SHOW

 Oh, this is so much fun!
 Kids are preparing for this show all through the session although them may not even realise it.

 The show comprises of some group numbers and lots of solos and duets.
-Skaters choose their own music (younger ones may need help with this) and they skate to everything from Bing Crosby to the Chipmunks... all Christmas themed of course.
-No-one has to skate solo unless they want to.
+Skaters choose their own music (younger ones may need help with this) and no-one has to skate solo unless they want to.

 The Holiday Show probably has the most supportive audience in Cody!
 Parents, grandparents, siblings, friends - everyone is welcome to come and cheer on our skaters, some of whom are performing for the first time.
 Its a FREE event.